-- a) As 31 December 2015, the Company has also entered into space rental agreements for use as branch offices, totaling 395 branches (2014: 397 branches.)
-The lease periods ranged from 1 to 12 years and 9 months.
-For the year ended 31 December 2015, the total rental and utility fees were approximately Baht 422.9 million.
-(2014: Baht 466.5 million) Some of rental fees were calculated from the percentage of sales, while others were fixed rate. - b) The Company and its subsidiaries has entered into several lease agreements in respect of the lease of office building space, land, warehouses and motor vehicles.
+- a) As 31 December 2016, the Company has also entered into space rental agreements for use as branch offices, totaling 414 branches (2015: 395 branches.)
+The lease periods ranged from 1 to 20 years.
+For the year ended 31 December 2016, the total rental and utility fees were approximately Baht 404.6 million.
+(2015: Baht 422.9 million) Some of rental fees were calculated from the percentage of sales, while others were fixed rate. - b) The Company and its subsidiaries has entered into several lease agreements in respect of the lease of office building space, land, warehouses and motor vehicles.
 The terms of the agreements are generally between 1 and 30 years.